Vannevelj/vannevel.net/src/pages/articles/2022-05-03---Plotting-Stacked-Bar-Charts-In-Rust/index.md

 }
 ```

-This will give us a few days worth of data.
+This will give us a few days worth of data, grouped in three series with a hardcoded color each.
 Our next step is to provide plotters-rs with an output file and some basic chart setup:

 ```rs
 let root = BitMapBackend::new("output.png", (800, 640)).into_drawing_area();